electricbookworks/electric-book/_docs/setup/translations.md

 ## Styles, fonts and images

-Translations inherit `styles`, `fonts` and `images` from the parent language, unless files in those folders exist in the translation directory.
+Translations inherit `styles` and `images` from the parent language, unless files in those folders exist in the translation directory.

 ### Styles